hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 - Extract a piece of code into a completely separate helper function in a helper class.
 This way your code can be pure: pure code has no side effects and uses only passed in parameters (no singletones, global variables, etc).

 - Then call this function with one line where needed.

+- The new helper function can be unit-tested.

 Even though the rest of the code would still not be covered by tests, you can test the extracted function.
 Sure, you can still call the function in a way that causes a bug, but you made it less likely.